What Is a G703 Continuation Sheet?

 Is the G703 the same as a Schedule of Values (SOV)?

-A G703-style continuation sheet is often where the SOV is presented, but the “SOV” is the concept (the list of line items and values), and the continuation sheet is the structured way of reporting progress against that list.
+A G703-style continuation sheet is often where the SOV is presented, but the “SOV” is the concept, and the continuation sheet is the structured way of reporting progress against that list.

 Do subcontractors need a G703 continuation sheet?